apache/submarine/website/docs/devDocs/Development.md

 We store all the website content in markdown format in the `submarine/website/docs`.
 When committing a new patch to the `submarine` repo, Docusaurus will help us generate the `html` and `javascript` files and push them to  https://github.com/apache/submarine-site/tree/asf-site.

-If you want to update the website, you can click “Edit this page” on the website.
+To update the website, click “Edit this page” on the website.

 ![](https://lh4.googleusercontent.com/gYcKpxbsGAKv2giTRqkxOehPGnuvnhE31WjsAsYhFmACIZF3Wh2ipar7mZ7F_KRwecM-L1J8YJAgNigJsJUjqc-5IXeO2XGxCIcYpP9CdSc3YByuUkjT_Bezby2HHtkBLyE1ZY_F)